 The initial pages provide the purpose and overview of the report, what's new, data availability, and how to submit comments.
 The following four pages include highlights for the facility, followed by tables which contain detailed information for the facility.
 The next page provides patient counts, deaths, and hospitalizations among Medicare dialysis patients (Table C1) and among Medicare nursing home (NH) dialysis patients (Table C2).
-Annual summaries are reported for 2022-2023 and quarterly summaries for 2023, with regional averages presented for Quarter 4 (October 2023 - December 2023).
-Patient characteristics for the facility are reported in Tables 1 (all patients) and 2 (new patients) each year from 2020-2023, as well as regional averages for 2023 for comparison.
-To provide more stable estimates of patient outcomes, we combined overall mortality (first half of Table 3), hospitalization information (Table 4), and transplant information (Table 5) over a four-year period, 2020-2023.
-Similarly, we combined first year mortality information (second half of Table 3) and the standardized waitlist ratio (second half of Table 6) over a three-year period, 2020-2022.
+Patient characteristics for the facility are reported in Tables 1 (all patients) and 2 (new patients).
+Summaries are reported for each year from 2021-2024, as well as regional averages for 2024 for comparison.

+To provide more stable estimates of patient outcomes, we combined overall mortality (first half of Table 3), hospitalization information (Table 4), transplant information (Table 5), and the prevalent standardized waitlist ratio over a four-year period, 2021-2024.
+Similarly, we combined first-year mortality information (second half of Table 3) and the first-year standardized waitlist ratio (second half of Table 6) over a three-year period, 2021-2023.
 The separate estimates provided for each year account for changes over time in national mortality, hospitalization, and incident waitlist rates and allow you to evaluate facility time trends different from the average US trend.
-Note that for the threeand four-year summaries, individual patients typically contribute data for more than one year.
+Note that for the three- and four-year summaries, individual patients typically contribute data for more than one year.

-The remaining tables report information for the facility each year from 2020-2023, as well as regional averages for 2023 for comparison.
+The remaining tables report information for the facility each year from 2021-2024, as well as regional averages for 2024 for comparison.
 Table 6 provides summaries for both prevalent and incident patients on the transplant waitlist and Table 7 reports influenza vaccination statistics.
 Tables 8-10 report anemia management, dialysis adequacy, and mineral metabolism summaries, respectively.
 Vascular access type and access-related infection information are reported in Table 11.
 Comorbidities from Medicare claims are reported in Table 12.
 Table 13 reports general information about the facility; patient placement and Medicare eligibility summaries from the Annual Facility Survey; and basic information about the last survey at this facility.
 Selected measures for dialysis patients under 18 are provided in Table 14 for facilities treating at least five such patients over the four-year reporting period.
-Selected measures for nursing home patients are provided in Table 15 for facilities that have more than ten patients who, at some point during 2023 were in a nursing home one day or more, and were active in the facility on December 31, 2023.
+Selected measures for nursing home patients are provided in Table 15 for facilities that have more than ten patients who, at some point during 2024 were in a nursing home one day or more, and were active in the facility on December 31, 2024.